medialesson/hugo-theme-event/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What functionality is missing?
+What could be better?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the idea is.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Describe the solution you'd like (acceptance criteria)** A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**